AlphaMC0/UGDC-Application/README.md

 **What goes into making a game**

-- Plan: Develop a plan and a story for the game based on the theme your team choose.
+- Plan: Develop a plan and a story for the game based on the theme your team chooses.
 - Design: Building the environment of the game, involves meticulously designing small details for the environment.
 - Character Animation: Animate the character that will be the player.
 - UI Design: Design and program the user interface with which the player will interact.